BastienFaure/jarvis/INSTALL.rst

     $ python setup.py install --user

 When Jarvis is installed in user-land, console scripts are usually installed in ``~/.local/bin/``, and you should make sure that this directory is at the top of your ``$PATH``.
+This heavily relies on your shell but should be easily configurable.

 System-wide installation
 ========================